 16. Stay on Path and Follow the Rules

-Remember when visiting any park to stay on the path and follow any of the rules of the park.
+Remember, when visiting any park, it is important to stay on the path and follow any of the rules of the park.
 These rules were put in place to keep you and the park safe.
-Death Valley has extreme conditions including flash floods and unbearable heat.
+Death Valley has extreme conditions, including flash floods and unbearable heat.

 Additionally, make sure to dispose of waste properly and leave no trace.
 Being knowledgeable of the park rules will help you have the best time while visiting.